withastro/astro/packages/integrations/netlify/README.md

 #### Limitations and constraints

-When you opt in to this feature, there are few constraints to note:
+When you opt-in to this feature, there are a few constraints to note:

 - The Edge middleware will always be the **first** function to receive the `Request` and the last function to receive `Response`.
-This an architectural constraint that follows the [boundaries set by Netlify](https://vercel.com/docs/concepts/functions/edge-middleware).
+This is an architectural constraint that follows the [boundaries set by Netlify](https://vercel.com/docs/concepts/functions/edge-middleware).
 - Only `request` and `context` may be used to produce an `Astro.locals` object.
 Operations like redirects, etc. should be delegated to Astro middleware.
 - `Astro.locals` **must be serializable**.
 Failing to do so will result in a **runtime error**.
 This means that you **cannot** store complex types like `Map`, `function`, `Set`, etc.